ocinpp/599c-csv/README.md

 ## Usage

-As the result is now printed using `console.log`, you may need to redirect the output to a file
+As the result is now printed using `console.log`, you may need to redirect the output to a file.

 ```bash
 node index.js > result.csv